 Despite their small size, chia seeds are full of important nutrients.
-They are an excellent source of omega-3s, rich in antioxidants, fiber, magnesium, and calcium.
 They provide many benefits to health as well.
 Here's all you need to know about the health benefits of chia seeds and why chia seeds are high on my favorite foods list.

-If you're following Natalie's Health, you've probably noticed I'm a huge advocate of eating chia seeds.
-Chia seeds are stapled in my kitchen and high on my favorite foods list.
+I'm a huge advocate of eating chia seeds.
+Chia seeds are stapled in my kitchen and are high on my favorite foods list.
 Every time I publish a chia seed recipe I always get tons of questions about what are benefits, how to eat chia seeds, what is chia to liquid ratio, how much chia should I eat daily... and I realize I didn't share all that info anywhere on my page.
 And chia seeds are so powerful that they definitely deserve a whole post.

 By now you've probably heard of chia seeds and that they are good for our health, especially weight loss, but maybe you're still puzzled with some questions.
 Here is all you need to know about the health benefits of chia seeds and why this food is so important in a healthy diet.